aheze/VariableBlurView/README.md

 # VariableBlurView

-A one-file, App Store-safe version of Janum Trivedi's variable blur effect.
+A one-file, App Store upload-safe version of Janum Trivedi's variable blur effect.

+(use at your own risk - Apple can still reject it).

 Original author: [@jtrivedi](https://github.com/jtrivedi)